 Jack Ross's latest work of fiction, Ghost Stories, was published by Lasavia Publishing in 2019.
 His previous novel, The Annotated Tree Worship (2017), was highly commended in the 2018 NZSA Heritage Book Awards.
-His previous publications include five poetry collections (City of Strange Brunettes - 1998, Chantal's Book - 2002, To Terezin - 2007, Celanie - 2012, and A Clearer View of the Hinterland - 2014), three novels (Nights with Giordano Bruno - 2000, The Imaginary Museum of Atlantis - 2006, and EMO - 2008), as well as three books of short fiction.
+His other publications include five poetry collections (City of Strange Brunettes - 1998, Chantal's Book - 2002, To Terezin - 2007, Celanie - 2012, and A Clearer View of the Hinterland - 2014), three novels (Nights with Giordano Bruno - 2000, The Imaginary Museum of Atlantis - 2006, and EMO - 2008), as well as three books of short fiction.

-He is the managing editor of Poetry New Zealand, and has also edited a number of books and journals, including (with Jan Kemp) the trilogy of audio / text anthologies Classic, Contemporary and New NZ Poets in Performance (Auckland University Press, 2006-8).
+He was the managing editor of Poetry New Zealand from 2014 to 2020, and has edited a number of other books and journals, including (with Jan Kemp) the trilogy of audio / text anthologies Classic, Contemporary and New NZ Poets in Performance (Auckland University Press, 2006-8).
 He has a Doctorate in English and Comparative Literature from the University of Edinburgh and works as a Senior Lecturer in Creative Writing at Massey University's Albany campus.
-Further details can be found on his blog The Imaginary Museum, available at the address above.
+Further details can be found on his blog The Imaginary Museum, available as a link above.

 - Short Stories

 - Science Fiction

 Celanie: Poems & Drawings after Paul Celan (2012)

 Poems by Jack Ross & Drawings by Emma Smith.
 Introduction by Jack Ross.
 Afterword by Bronwyn Lloyd.
 ISBN: 978-0-473-22484-4.
 Pania Samplers, 3.
 Auckland: Pania Press, 2012.
 168 pp.

 A Clearer View of the Hinterland (2014)